 Rory Linn is a New Orleans-based artist known for her distinctive layered paint carvings, a technique that draws on her formal printmaking training at Portland State University, where she earned a B.S. in Printmaking.
-Working from her home studio, she applies the precision and layered thinking of relief processes to paint, building up multiple layers of paint over several weeks, then carving into them to create textural surfaces that capture the interplay between light and shadow.
+Working from her home studio, she applies the precision and layered thinking of relief processes to paint, building up multiple layers of paint over several weeks, then carves into them to create textural surfaces that capture the interplay between light and shadow.

 BIO